skip navigation

 Overtime.
 If a game is tied at the end of regulation, the teams will play a 2-minute overtime.
 If a game is still tied at the end of the first overtime, there will be a 3-point sudden death overtime period, in which the first team to score three points, by whatever means, will win the game.
 There will be a jump ball at the beginning of each overtime period.

 Zone Defenses.
-Zone defenses will be allowed in 7th and 8th grade meets, but generally not in 6th and 5th grade meets.
+Zone defenses will be allowed in 7th and 8th grade meets, but generally not in 6th and 5th grade meets, except in specific cases described below in the “6th and 5th Grade Expanded Zone/Press Rule Option” on page 19.
 Zone defenses of any kind are prohibited in 4th grade meets.

-For purposes of 6th grade, 5th grade and 4th grade meets, a player will be deemed to be playing a zone if he or she does not come half way out from the basket to the 3-point arc when defending the person he or she is guarding.
+For purposes of 6th grade, 5th grade and 4th grade meets, a player will be deemed to be playing a zone if they do not come half way out from the basket to the 3-point arc when defending the person they are guarding.
 If the person being guarded is further away from the basket than the 3-point arc, the defender need only come halfway between the basket and the 3-point arc, not halfway from the basket to the person being guarded.
-The defender on the weak side (the side of the court opposite the ball) must also come out towards the player he/she is guarding (not the ball), at least halfway between the basket and the arc.
-When a player on the offensive team below the top of the key (i.e., where the 3-point arc intersects the jump circle above each free throw line) drives to the basket, defenders can double-team the ball (or even triple, quadruple, or quintuple team the ball).
+The defender on the weak side (the side of the court opposite the ball) must also come out towards the player being guarded (not the ball), at least halfway between the basket and the arc.
+When a player on the offensive team below the top of the key (where the 3-point arc intersects the jump circle above each free throw line) drives to the basket, defenders can double-team the ball (or even triple, quadruple, or quintuple team the ball).
 When that happens, defenders on the weak side have a choice when the ball moves toward the basket – they can guard their man or they can double-team the ball – but they cannot stand in the lane partway in between and play a spot on the floor.
-A good switching, double-teaming defense is generally not illegal; a team that sets up to play a spot on the floor, rather than a specific opponent, will be considered to be violating this rule.
+A good switching, double-teaming defense is generally not illegal; a team that sets up to play a spot on the floor, rather than a specific opponent, will be violating this rule.

 Pressing